Ryde Racine: History

+The Belle City Street Railway Company, Racine’s first transport system, began operation in 1883.
+The railway consisted of horse-drawn streetcars running on narrow-gauge tracks laid along the city’s unpaved streets.
+Its routes connected Racine’s three railroad depots and operated along State Street, Main Street, Park Avenue, 14th Street, and Junction Avenue, providing the city’s earliest organized local transportation network.

 Buses in Racine were originally operated by Milwaukee Electric Railway and Transport Company, in addition to its streetcar lines in the city.
 The MER&T spun off the Racine bus system in 1939, selling it to Chicago engineer Henry P. Bruner, who began operating it as Racine Motor Coach Lines, Inc., on January 1, 1940.
 It was later owned by the Susquehanna Corporation, also the parent company of Kenosha Motor Coach Company and the Chicago North Shore and Milwaukee Railroad.

 In 1962, Susquehanna sold its bus services in Racine and Kenosha to an official of the Madison Bus Company, who left Madison to take over management, and the Racine service was renamed "Lakeshore Transit-Racine".
 Lakeshore Transit ran into significant debts during its five years running the service.
 In February 1968, the company eliminated all evening, Sunday, and holiday service.
 The company then applied in March for permission from the Wisconsin Public Service Commission to discontinue bus service in Racine entirely.
 The city of Racine sought a replacement that could take over the service when Lakeshore Transit exited.